Why become a Volunteer?

 have a dedicated crew of volunteer guides who are most often the first point of contact with all of our visitors.
 Guides greet all museum guests, facilitate their visits in many ways and provide answers and information on the exhibits, as well as conduct the guided tours of Niagara

 .
 Guides are also an important part of facilitating school and tourist groups who visit.
 Museum volunteers can sign on to guide for a regular 4 hours shift (minimum requirement) every week or request to be called for special events and groups.
 Guide training generally takes place January through March by scheduled informative lectures and year round by new volunteers teaming with experienced guides and learning by shadowing them.
 The Erie Maritime Museum Library is also available for guides to research their presentations.
-To learn more about the guide program, contact Janet at 814.452.2744 ext 229 or firstname.lastname@example.org
+To learn more about the guide program, contact Andrew Adamus at 814.452.2744 ext 225 or firstname.lastname@example.org.
+Click here for a volunteer application: Application for EMM Volunteer 2014

 Help keep Niagara